spacebudz/lucid/docs/docs/getting-started/instantiate-lucid.md

 order: 0
 ---

-Lucid can be instantiate with a blockchain provider or without.
+Lucid can be instantiated with a blockchain provider or without.
 Usually you want to select a provider in order to query data and submit transactions.
 Additionally you want to select a network.
-Lucid support `Mainnet`, `Testnet`, `Preprod` and `Preview` networks.
+Lucid supports the `Mainnet`, `Testnet`, `Preprod` and `Preview` networks.
-If no network is selected `Mainnet` is chosen.
+If no network is selected `Mainnet` is chosen by default.
 Throughout the entire docs we are making use of the `Preprod` network.

 ```js
 import { Lucid, Blockfrost } from "https://deno.land/x/lucid/mod.ts"